gzbakku/veganaVsCode/README.md

 navigator apis are directly exposed vis nav.sub_api ie nav.comp for engine.router.navigate.to.comp similarly nav.page,nav.cont and nav.panel are directly exposed for faster access.

-router init apis are explosed via router subsection ie engine.router.init.comps is exposed via router.comps similarly router.conts and router.panels are explosed via this sub setion.
+router init apis are explored via router subsection ie engine.router.init.comps is exposed via router.comps similarly router. conts and router.panels are explored via this sub section.

 ### custom snippets

-a lot of code is reapeted when we check variables and return some values so there are some custom snippets provided to make development speed faster.
+a lot of code is repeated when we check variables and return some values so there are some custom snippets provided to make development speed faster.

 #### check snipets